Neural Rights Movement

 Notable Operations

-The Memory Heist: Extracted consciousness data from Nexus backup vaults.
-Used to blackmail corporate executives.
+The Memory Heist: Consciousness data extracted from Nexus backup vaults.
+Used to surface documentation of corporate fork experiments.
+Nexus's legal response is ongoing.
+So is the ULF's.

 The Integration Movement